-Students should regularly check the department Google Classroom (code to be given at the start of the academic year).
-The Google Classroom will have home learning tasks as well as lesson resources shared which is an excellent revision aid.
+Students should regularly check the Microsoft Teams (code to be given at the start of the academic year).
+This will have home learning tasks as well as lesson resources shared which is an excellent revision aid.

 Most units will be assessed by a formal test which will be composed of past paper questions.
 The attainment level over the year will be formed through: